onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 ### Things we Learned

 Test your assumptions.
-We had not realised that BookKeeper would commit suicide upon losing quorum.
+We had not realized that BookKeeper would commit suicide upon losing quorum.
 This is a good practice whether you are building a distributed system or not.